blayhem/Chromext/README.md

 This is a chrome extension that does exactly what it says:

-> It extracts basic info from profiles in Twitter, Facebook or Github.
+> It extracts basic info from profiles in Twitter, Facebook, LinkedIn or Github.

 ![](./example.gif)